Piper Kerman: Criminal career

-In 1993, Kerman became romantically involved with Catherine Cleary Wolters (Nora Janson in her memoir: Laura Prepon's character Alex Vause in the series), a heroin dealer working for an alleged Nigerian kingpin.
-Kerman laundered money for the drug operation.
+In 1993, Kerman became romantically involved with Catherine Cleary Wolters, a heroin dealer affiliated with an alleged Nigerian drug kingpin.
+In Kerman's memoir, Wolters is referred to as Nora Janson, and she inspired the character Alex Vause, portrayed by Laura Prepon in the television series Orange Is the New Black.
+Kerman became involved in the drug operation by laundering money.

-In 1998, Kerman was indicted for money laundering and drug trafficking and she pled guilty.
-Starting in 2004, she served 13 months of a 15-month sentence at FCI Danbury, a minimum security prison located in Danbury, Connecticut.
+In 1998, Kerman was indicted on charges of money laundering and drug trafficking.
+She subsequently pleaded guilty to these charges.
+She was sentenced to 15 months in prison and served 13 months at FCI Danbury, Connecticut, starting in 2004.

-During her sentence, she built her website "The Pipe Bomb" to document her life behind bars.
+During her incarceration, Kerman created a website called The Pipe Bomb, where she wrote about her experiences in prison.

 Later career

 Kerman's best-selling memoir about her experiences in prison, Orange Is the New Black: My Year in a Women's Prison, was published by Spiegel & Grau on April 6, 2010.
 A television adaptation of the same name created by Jenji Kohan, the Emmy award-winning creator of Weeds, premiered on July 11, 2013, on Netflix and aired for seven seasons.
 Kerman's character in the series ("Piper Chapman") is played by Taylor Schilling.

 Orange is the New Black has received critical acclaim and won four Emmy Awards.

 Kerman serves on the board of the Women's Prison Association and is frequently invited to speak to students of creative writing, criminology, gender and women's studies law, and sociology, and to groups, like the American Correctional Association's Disproportionate Minority Confinement Task Force, federal probation officers, public defenders, justice reform advocates and volunteers, book club and formerly and currently incarcerated people.

 On February 10, 2014, Kerman received the 2014 Justice Trailblazer Award from the John Jay College of Criminal Justice Center on Media, Crime & Justice.

 On February 25, 2014, Kerman testified at a hearing on "Reassessing Solitary Confinement" before the Senate Judiciary Subcommittee on the Constitution, Civil Rights and Human Rights chaired by Assistant Majority Leader Dick Durbin.

 On August 4, 2015, Kerman testified at a hearing on "Oversight of the Bureau of Prisons: First-Hand Accounts of Challenges Facing the Federal Prison System" before the Senate Homeland Security and Governmental Affairs Committee chaired by Senator Ron Johnson.

 Since 2015, Kerman has worked as a communications strategist for nonprofits.

 Since her prison sentence, Kerman has spoken publicly many times on behalf of women in corrections and about her experience.

 In 2019, she appeared as a guest in the last episode of Orange Is the New Black in the last scene in the Ohio prison, when Piper visited Alex.
 Kerman sat two seats to the left of Alex as a convict visited by her husband (in real life).
-She makes a cameo appearance in the show’s opening credits as the convict who blinks.
+She makes a cameo appearance in the show's opening credits as the convict who blinks.